Marnteam/marnwebsite/docs/deploy-cloudflare-opennext.md

 - **Build-time**: variables used during `opennextjs-cloudflare build` (CI or local build env).
 - **Runtime**: variables defined in Cloudflare Worker settings (what the worker sees at request time).

 If a value is needed at runtime (for example, Payload secrets or storage URLs), define it in Cloudflare Worker settings.
-If a value is only used during build, set it in your CI environment.
+If a value is only used during build, set it in your CI environment and/or in the Cloudflare dashboard.

 ### Required